niravvarma/vidly-node/README.md

 ## Vidly - a Node.js application (SEP 2020)

-This repo contains application which runs an imaginary video rental nodejs application with Express for handling middleware, MongoDB Atlas for db and deployment on Heroku.
-Purpose of this application was to learn NodeJS not an actual application to be used for production.
+This repo contains application which runs an imaginary video rental nodejs application with ExpressJS for handling middleware, MongoDB Atlas for db and deployment on Heroku.
+Purpose of developing this application was to learn NodeJS, not to built an actual application to be used for production.

 **NOTE**: This project was developed by learning NodeJS tutorial from Mosh Hamedani - https://codewithmosh.com/p/the-complete-node-js-course.
 You can find the original repository here: https://github.com/mosh-hamedani/vidly-api-node

-I did not forked the original repository because I had little different setup that included different versions of some node modules (check package.json) and have used MongoDB Atlas (https://www.mongodb.com/cloud/atlas) which is a cloud offering rather than installing MongoDB which was little headache to install.
+I did not forked the original repository because I had little different setup that included different versions of some node modules (check package.json) and have used MongoDB Atlas (https://www.mongodb.com/cloud/atlas) which is a cloud offering rather than installing MongoDB on local machine.

 ## Software and Versions